-there are any number of ways we can feel inadequate. we can look at our career, bank account, body, car, home, friends, church, school, city, country; anything. outward appearances afford us ample ammunition for self destruction and spiritual shrinkage.
+There are any number of ways we can feel inadequate.
+We can look at our career, bank account, body, car, home, friends, church, school, city, country; anything.
+Outward appearances afford us ample ammunition for self-destruction and spiritual shrinkage.

-too easily, we forget these seeming realities are in actuality apparitions and tricks of light. we trick our senses into believing in our perspectives, and our adherence to memetic, social, and cultural programs perpetuates it.
+Too easily, we forget these seeming realities are in actuality apparitions and tricks of light.
+We trick our senses into believing in our perspectives, and our adherence to memetic, social, and cultural programs perpetuates it.

-it does matter, perhaps, to connect the dots of awareness to understand the underpinnings and instigative experiences that planted our seeds of inequity, but in that instant we create choice. (helpers, messengers, omens and angels are all around us if you’re stuck in the “but, why?” of it. listen closer. truly, shut up and listen. love is ubiquitous, timeless, and non-judgmental…) What is here, now, and what persists is relative to what we’ve strung along on our journey, consciously or not.
+It does matter, perhaps, to connect the dots of awareness to understand the underpinnings and instigative experiences that sowed our seeds of inequity, but in that instant we create choice.
+(Helpers, messengers, omens and angels are all around us if you’re stuck in the “but, why?” of it.
+Listen closer.
+Truly, shut up and listen.
+Love is ubiquitous, timeless, and non-judgmental…) What is here, now, and what persists is relative to what we’ve strung along on our journey, consciously or not.
 We can continue on in perpetuity in the victim state, but life has much more in store for the courageous.

-inadequacy may feel very debilitatingly real, but it is not universal fact. it is just another opportunity to become more of who you really are.
+Inadequacy may feel very debilitatingly real, but it is not universal fact.
+It is just another opportunity to become more of who you really are.

-let go. let love.
+Let go.
+Let love.